Susana Abaitua

-Susana Gómez Abaitua (born 5 October 1990), known as Susana Abaitua, is a Spanish film, television and stage actress.
+Susana Gómez Abaitua (born 5 October 1990) is a Spanish film, television and stage actress.
 She had breakthrough performances in the limited television series Patria and the film Crazy About Her.

 Biography

 Susana Gómez Abaitua was born on 5 October 1990 in Vitoria-Gasteiz.
 One of her grandmothers was French.
 She trained as a classical dancer and then switched to acting.
-Abaitua had her debut in a feature film with a performance in Helena Taberna's La buena nueva (2008).
+Abaitua had her debut in a feature film with a performance in Helena Taberna's The Good News (2008).
 She landed her first television role in the miniseries Una bala para el rey (2009).
-She has since starred in television series such as La pecera de Eva, Vida loca, Sé quién eres, and Patria.
+She has since starred in television series such as La pecera de Eva and Vida loca.

 Her stage credits include performances in Yo sí me entero (2012), El primer secreto de Francisca y Raimundo (2014, an adaptation of El secreto de Puente Viejo), La flaqueza del bolchevique and La llamada (2015).

+Her portrayal of missing young woman Ana Saura in whodunnit series Sé quién eres (2017) gained her notoriety as well as a Feroz Award nomination.
+Her portrayal of Nerea in ETA-themed drama series Patria (2020) earned her a second Feroz Award nomination.